jckarter/clay/doc/language-reference.md

     # Grammar
     LabelDef -> Identifier ":"

-In addition to statements, blocks may also contain [labels], which provide targets for [goto statements].
+In addition to statements, blocks may also contain [labels](#labels), which provide targets for [goto statements](#gotostatements).
 A label is declared as an identifier followed by a `:` token.
 Label names are lexically scoped to their parent block.

     // Example
     main() {